 Polished Concrete vs Tiles: Which Is Right for Your Gold Coast Home?

-Comparing polished concrete and tiles for Gold Coast homes — cost, durability, maintenance, and which suits your lifestyle.
+Comparing polished concrete and tiles for Gold Coast homes: durability, maintenance, and which suits your lifestyle.

 If you're building or renovating on the Gold Coast, flooring is one of the biggest decisions you'll make.
 Two of the most popular options - polished concrete and tiles - both have real advantages.
 Here's an honest comparison to help you decide.

-Polished concrete typically costs $50–$120/m² depending on the level of polish and aggregate exposure.
+Polished concrete pricing depends on the level of finish, slab condition, and area size.
 The key difference: if you're building new, the slab is already there.
-You're finishing what exists rather than adding a new layer on top.
+You're finishing what exists rather than adding a new layer on top, which often makes polished concrete more cost-effective than people expect.

-For renovations where tiles are already down, factor in tile removal costs ($20–$40/m²) before any new flooring goes in.
+For renovations where tiles are already down, factor in tile removal before any new flooring goes in.
+ICGC handles tile removal and concrete finishing as a single job.
+Get in touch for a quote and we'll price the full scope.

 Durability